codefellows/seattle-java-401d2/SpringAuthCheatSheet.md

 ## Step 2: create a controller for that model

-## Step 3: ApplicationUser implements UserDetailsService
+## Step 3: UserDetailsServiceImpl implements UserDetailsService

+gets a User from the database by username (make sure your repository has the method to make this easy!)

+## Step 4: ApplicationUser implements UserDetails

 use IntelliJ to implement the methods; make the boolean ones all return true

-## Step 4: WebSecurityConfig extends WebSecurityConfigurerAdapter
+## Step 5: WebSecurityConfig extends WebSecurityConfigurerAdapter

 - has a UserDetailsService
 - passwordEncoder bean